For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 |Experience||Unique Visitors||Visits||Conversions||Visitor norm.
 Conv.
 Rate||Visit norm.
 Conv.
 Rate|

 As shown in the table, there is a clear incongruence of visitor-level numbers.
 Despite the fact there are two total unique visitors, this is not a sum of individual unique visitors to each experience.
-While the visitor-level conversion rate is not necessarily wrong, when one compares individual experiences, visit-level conversion rates arguably make much more sense.
+Although the visitor-level conversion rate is not necessarily wrong, when one compares individual experiences, visit-level conversion rates arguably make much more sense.
 Formally, the unit of analysis (“visits”) is the same as the unit of decision stickiness, which means that experience-level breakdowns of metrics may be added and compared.

 If you would prefer to report on visits where the user actually interacted with the Auto-Target activity (either through entry to the activity, a display/visit event, or a conversion), you can: